finos/legend/docs/overview/legend-features.md

 ## Service Store

 Service store is a collection of Service definitions that correspond to users' REST endpoints.
-Servicestore allows users to model their REST endpoints as stores in Legend, map them to their models, and author Services on these models.
+Service store allows users to model their REST endpoints as stores in Legend, map them to their models, and author Services on these models.

 [Service Store tutorial](../tutorials/studio-servicestore.md)